2021 Policy background information

 if the drug best for the patient is one with a different ingestion method or dosage form.

 In general, patients must have access to alternative treatments if the first line option is not optimal or contraindicated.
-Switching therapy can promote a loss of effectiveness of the prescribed medication should one resume the original medication later.
+Switching therapy can promote a loss of effectiveness of the prescribed medication, especially if a patient resumes the original medication later.

 Introduced by Reps.
-Raul Ruiz, MD, D-CA and Brad Wenstrup, R-OH in the House and Senators Lisa Murkowski, R-AK, Doug Jones, D-AL, Bill Cassidy, R-LA, Maggie Hassan, D-NH, Cindy Hyde-Smith, R-MS, Jacky Rosen, D-NV, Kevin Cramer, R-ND, Angus King, I-ME in the Senate, the Safe Step Act (H.R.
-2279/S. 2546) would ensure that step therapy protocols used by health plans will preserve the physician’s right to make treatment decisions in the best interest of the patient.
+Raul Ruiz, MD, D-CA, Brad Wenstrup, R-OH, Lucy McBath, D-GA, and Mariannette Miller-Meeks, MD, R-IA in the House and Senators Lisa Murkowski, R-AK, Maggie Hassan, D-NH, Bill Cassidy, MD, R-LA, and Jacky Rosen, D-NV in the Senate, the Safe Step Act (H.R.
+2163/S. 464) would ensure that step therapy protocols used by health plans will preserve the physician’s right to make treatment decisions in the best interest of the patient.
 Physicians know their patients’ medical history, which enables them to identify potential contraindications and life-threatening adverse reactions.
 Retaining physicians’ medical judgement in patients’ treatment plans is a cost-effective way to prevent health care dollars from being used on medications that are not effective.
 It also prevents patients from a prolonged treatment that includes scheduling multiple visits to their physician and spending money on prescription medications that are not effective.

 Specifically, the Safe Step Act would amend the Employer Retirement Income Security Act (ERISA) to require group health plans to provide an exception process for any medication step therapy protocol.
 The bill: